Chase-William/WindowImageStreamer/README.md

 bmp?.Dispose();
 ```

-Note: If `TryGetWindowImage` fails it will always return null for the bitmap.
+Note: If `TryGetWindowImage` fails the `Bitmap` will always be null.

 ### Example Usage #2